Analysis | Our understanding of racially motivated crime is limited by the challenge of quantifying it

 There’s no question that there exist overt criminal expressions of racist intent.
 Each year, thousands of incidents are reported to police that are categorized as hate crimes.
 (That data collection is itself fairly new, having been introduced in the early 1990s.)
 In 2019, there were 215 reported incidents targeting people of Asian race or ancestry, 4.4 percent of all hate crimes targeting people for perceived race or ethnicity.

-Not every law enforcement agency in the United States reports these data.
+Not every law enforcement agency in the United States reports this data.
 As a function of the number of reporting agencies, the crimes reported in 2019 were 50 percent higher than in 2016.

-You can already see a number of problems with these data.
-The first is that they are dated, with the most recent information coming from before the emergence of the pandemic.
-The second is that they rely on incidents reported to law enforcement, obviously a small subset of incidents in which Asian Americans face abuse.
+You can already see a number of problems with this data.
+The first is that it is dated, with the most recent information coming from before the emergence of the pandemic.
+The second is that it relies on incidents reported to law enforcement, obviously a small subset of incidents in which Asian Americans face abuse.

 We can say that with confidence thanks in part to data being collected by the Stop AAPI Hate coalition, a group formed early last year as it became apparent that the coronavirus pandemic was spurring an increase in hostility toward Asians.
-It was one year ago Wednesday, for example, that CBS News’s Weijia Jiang reported that someone in the White House was calling the virus “kung flu,” an apparent reference to the virus having emerged in China.
+It was one year ago Wednesday, for example, that CBS News’s Weijia Jiang reported that someone in the White House was calling the virus “Kung-Flu,” an apparent reference to the virus having emerged in China.

 It was a term that President Donald Trump would later use as an applause line in his rallies.
 On Tuesday night, even as reports of the shootings in Georgia were emerging, Trump used the term “China virus” in an interview on Fox News.

-According to a report from Stop AAPI Hate released earlier on Tuesday (coincidentally, before the shooting), there were nearly 3,800 incidents last year in which people of Asian heritage reported being targeted for harassment or abuse.
-Of those, about 2,600 incidents involved verbal harassment or name calling, the sort of thing that is probably unlikely to end up as part of a formal police report.
+According to a report from Stop AAPI Hate released earlier Tuesday (coincidentally, before the shooting), there were nearly 3,800 incidents last year in which people of Asian heritage reported being targeted for harassment or abuse.
+Of those, about 2,600 incidents involved verbal harassment or name-calling, the sort of thing that is probably unlikely to end up as part of a formal police report.

-Even this report likely suffers from selection bias.
+Even this report probably suffers from selection bias.
 There’s broad economic stratification in the Asian community in the United States and it seems quite possible that those on the lower end of that scale, including many recent immigrants, might be less likely to come across the group’s reporting tool.

-Regardless of how comprehensive the tool is (recognizing that it’s likely the case that no tool would capture every relevant incident), it’s not comparable to the FBI data.
+Regardless of how comprehensive the tool is (recognizing that it’s probably the case that no tool would capture every relevant incident), it’s not comparable to the FBI data.
 We can’t say that the number of incidents targeting Asians jumped from 215 to 3,800 between 2019 and 2020 because those figures measure different things.

-In an effort to measure that increase, California State University’s Center for the Study of Hate and Extremism looked at reported incidents in the country’s largest cities, finding a 150 percent increase between 2019 and 2020.
+In an effort to measure that increase, California State University at San Bernardino’s Center for the Study of Hate and Extremism looked at reported incidents in the country’s largest cities, finding a 150 percent increase between 2019 and 2020.
 The numbers here are small; the increase was from 49 incidents in 2019 to 122 in 2020.
 But it’s an apples-to-apples comparison and one that only considers 16 cities.

 What we’ve established, then, is that even in the abstract sense, Biden’s assertion and concern about a rise in anti-Asian sentiment is hard to quantify.
 That doesn’t mean that it doesn’t exist or that there hasn’t been an increase.
 It means that it’s hard to say what such an increase looks like.